senderle/doppio/README.md

 The homepage is at https://localhost/home

-ACCESS TO DATABASE AND SINGUP
+CREATE SUPERUSER
 -------
+A superuser will allow you to log in to and use the features in the web app.

-Open a new terminal tab.
+Open a new terminal tab in the root directory of the project.
 In it, type:

     $ docker ps